precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 toc: false
 ---

-If you installed preCICE in a custom prefix, then one still needs to make it discoverable by the system.
+If you installed preCICE in a custom prefix, then you still need to make it discoverable by the system.

 The preCICE library needs to be discoverable in various ways:

-1. The location of headers needs to be available during compilation.
+1. The location of headers must be available during compilation.
    Compilers use hints from `CPATH` if no extra compilation flags were passed to them using `-I`.
-2. The shared library needs to be available during linking and execution.
+2. The shared library must be available during linking and execution.
-   The dynamic linker uses hints from `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` on MacOS X).
+   The dynamic linker uses hints from `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` on macOS).
-3. The preCICE executables need to be in `PATH` (optional, only for additional tools).
+3. The preCICE executables must be in `PATH` (optional, only for additional tools).

 As this setup can become tedious to maintain, there are some tools that expose the above details.
 However, they also need to find preCICE in some way: